Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of the people lounging in front of the Conservatory of Flowers in Golden Gate Park on a sunny day

-San Francisco locals lounging in front of the Conservatory of Flowers in Golden Gate Park.
+Locals lounging in front of the Conservatory of Flowers in Golden Gate Park

 There’s so much to do in Golden Gate Park — it’s my favorite part of any San Francisco itinerary.
-The main attractions can be found between the Haight Street end and 19th Avenue.
+The main attractions are found between Haight Street and 19th Avenue.
 Allocate about 2-3 hours to explore!

 Visit the Conservatory of Flowers to see thousands of flower species inside a beautiful greenhouse, or the California Academy of Sciences for jaw-dropping exhibits on natural history.

 Check out the De Young Museum for a wide variety of modern and antique art.
-Rent a rowboat to take out on Stow Lake, or rent a bike to explore all the forested paths in the park.
+Rent a rowboat to take out on Blue Heron Lake, or rent a bike to explore all the forested paths in the park.

 Evening

-View of the beautiful sunset over the Sutro Baths at Lands End Lookout
+Taking my friends to watch the sunset at Lands End Lookout

 In the late afternoon, make your way from Golden Gate Park to the Lands End Lookout